 If you are in a mixed age couple and already in receipt of Pension Credit or pension-age Housing Benefit, you will remain unaffected.

-Read further information on GOV.UK
+Read further information on the Government page about these changes.

 In some circumstances, you may be eligible for a Council Tax reduction.
 If you are on a low income or if you claim benefits, you might be eligible for a Council Tax bill reduction (also known as Council Tax Support) of up to 100%.
 You can make a claim online using our Housing Benefit and Council Tax Support form.